 Since then, Juba In The Making has captured the conflict’s impact on the city’s development and on the lives of its residents, and followed some characters in their daily struggle to make a living, to study, to feed their children.
 We are happy also to present films that document happy moments in the recent life of Juba, cultural and sports events that have gathered citizens around positive values.

 The project’s map allows for an exploration of Juba place by place (station by station), and is a platform open to contributions and comments (you can get in touch with us here).
 New contents and stories will be added to the website on a regular basis.

 We want to thank our 151 crowd-funders whose support has been important to keep the project going despite the difficulties created by the civil war.
 We are also deeply grateful to the team managing the Innovation In Development Reporting programme of the European Journalism Centre (EJC) for their patience, their advice and their continued support despite multiple interruptions of the project.

 We can’t possibly name here all the persons who have helped us in one way or the other, and to whom we express our gratitude.
 We thank friends and partner organisations, namely the Rift Valley Institute, Unesco South Sudan and Vistas for their support to some of the films presented here.
-We also want to acknowledge and warmly thank all the persons whom we have interviewed, including Juba’s current Mayor Stephen Wani, George Bureng, Pius Bureng, Robert Ladu, Venansio Muludiang, Yousef Onyalla, George Ghines and the Juba elders and chiefs who shared their knowledge of the city with us: Peter Cirilo, James Loro, Alphonse Legge, Severino Wani Swaka, Simon Soro.
+We also want to acknowledge and warmly thank all the persons whom we have interviewed, including Juba’s former Mayor Stephen Wani, George Bureng, Pius Bureng, Robert Ladu, Venansio Muludiang, Yousef Onyalla, George Ghines and the Juba elders and chiefs who shared their knowledge of the city with us: Peter Cirilo, James Loro, Alphonse Legge, Severino Wani Swaka, Simon Soro.
 Juba In The Making’s director is solely responsible in case of any mistake contained in the pages of this website.